-EDHE 862 Research Trends in Higher Education: In this course, candidates will be able use the knowledge and methods learned in EDEC 751 Quantitative Research, EDEC 752 Qualitative Research, and EDEC 755 Dissertation Research and Design to examine the research methods and trends related to Higher Education.
-Candidates will be able to engage with literature to learn more about research methods, trends, and issues related to higher education administration and policies.
-Prerequisites: EDEC 751, EDEC 752, EDEC 755 explored using case study research methodologies, and evaluated in terms of value claims, propositions, and beliefs of contemporary philosophical and theological perspectives.
+Ethics is the study of what should be and what ought to be, rather than what is.
+In this course, ethical dilemmas encountered by candidates in their leadership roles are explored using case study research methodologies, and evaluated in terms of value claims, propositions, and beliefs of contemporary philosophical and theological perspectives.
 Personal ethics will be studied in terms of integrity in pursuing one's own sense of destiny and calling within various leadership roles assumed.
 As a close relationship exists between the study of ethics and law, candidates will also examine legal problems and issues as they affect students, faculty members, and administrators in American colleges and universities.
 Distinctions in the legal environments of public, private and church-related institutions will be made.
 Emphasis will be placed on constitutional issues, contract law, diversity, federal and state regulation, liability, faculty and staff employment, and community relationships.
 Students will become familiar with software applications that are commonly used in the area of human resource management.